Blackstar Amplification: Fly 3

-The Fly 3 is a series of 3 watt compact amplifiers powered by batteries or an external supply.
-It is available in three types: for electric guitar featuring switchable distortion, ISF (see above) and digital delay; acoustic guitar with switchable EQ and delay; and bass with sub-bass control and a compressor.
-All three versions can be used with a stereo extension speaker or for MP3 playback.
+The Fly 3 is a series of 3-watt compact amplifiers powered by batteries or an external supply.
+It is available in three types: for electric guitar featuring switchable distortion, ISF (see above) and digital echo; acoustic guitar with switchable EQ and delay; and bass with sub-bass control and a compressor.
+All three versions can be used with a stereo extension speaker or for 'MP3 playback'.

+St. James

+The St. James was released in 2022 and is part of the current lineup of Blackstar Amplification amps.

+It is powered by either 6L6 or EL34 power amp valves, allowing players to choose which sound suits them better.It comes in 100 watts or 50 watts versions, both powers made as combos or as heads (that also features matching cabinets).

+The amp's tone is an approach to a more classic rock kind of sound, bringing characteristics of classic british sounds.
+The St. James amp also features a balanced output with a Cab Rig speaker emulation, and it can be adjusted using the company's Blackstar Architect app.

 Effect pedals

 Blackstar produces guitar pedals for boost, overdrive, distortion, distx, modulation, reverb, delay, dual and metal.
 Some of the pedals incorporate valves (tubes) in the electronics, the drive pedals incorporate Blackstars ISF feature.
 Like the HT-5, some of the pedals have an emulated speaker output for direct recording.